GandhiCloudLab/mcm-monitoring-usecase-notification/readme.md

 Let me go to the second step.
 <img src="images/13-notification-4.png">
 As per step2, the notification service requires, 750 MB memory.
-But for this service, less memory was requested, in the kubernetees resource.
+But for this service, less memory was requested, in the kubernetes resource.

-I will go and increase the memory request , in the kubernetees resource.
+I will go and increase the memory request , in the kubernetes resource.

 After the memory correction the Notification service was able to resume the service without any issues.